 John holds the highest (AV Preeminent) rating by Martindale-Hubbell and has been selected by Florida Super Lawyers for recognition in business litigation for ten consecutive years (2009-2018).
 Prior to becoming an attorney, John was an Army Ranger, who served overseas on multiple deployments and competed three times in the annual Best Ranger Competition.

 John is active in the legal community.
+He is a member of The Florida Bar Board of Governors and a Fellow of The Florida Bar Foundation.
 He is a past President of the Lee County Bar Association, and was a member of its Executive Council from 2011-2015.
 He is also a past appointee to the Twentieth Judicial Circuit Professionalism Committee and Twentieth Judicial Circuit Local Professionalism Panel.
-He is a Fellow of The Florida Bar Foundation and is a member-elect of The Florida Bar Board of Governors.

 John is also active in the general community.
-He serves on the Executive Committees for the Board of Directors for PACE Center for Girls of Lee County and the Board of Directors for ACT (Abuse Counseling & Treatment, Inc.).
+He serves as the President of the Board of Directors for ACT (Abuse Counseling & Treatment, Inc.) and on the Executive Committee for the Board of Directors for PACE Center for Girls of Lee County.
 John is also a member of the Greater Fort Myers Chamber of Commerce, having graduated from its Leadership Program in 2011 and thereafter serving as an annual facilitator for every subsequent Leadership Program class.

 When not working, John enjoys spending time with his family and pursuing as many outdoor activities as possible.